 There’s a good reason why both bikes offer you exactly the same features and that’s because Nautilus is the parent company to Schwinn, Nautilus purchased Schwinn in 2002 so while the frame design may differ only slightly, both of these bikes are essentially the same.

 It really depends on which design you prefer?
-The two bikes also share the same weight capacity 300lb, the same high inertia drive system with a perimeter weighted flywheel, there’s no difference in quality of materials used, just an ever so slightly different frame design and flywheel outer cover design, and of course Scwinns brand color is black and red, while Nautilius use blue.
+The two bikes also share the same weight capacity 300lb, the same high inertia drive system with a perimeter weighted flywheel, there’s no difference in quality of materials used, just an ever so slightly different frame design and flywheel outer cover design, and of course Schwinns brand colors are black and red, while Nautilius use blue.

 Whatever bike you choose you will not be disappointed, both the Schwinn and Nautilius recumbents are easily the best recumbents currently available in this price bracket.